eezalp/Skylanders-portal-controler/README.md

 Next place the skylanders you want in the order of the inputs that you want them
 >w, a, s, d, q, e, c, x, b, space, control, shift, mouse left, mouse right, mouse up, mouse down, left click, right click, k, scroll down, scroll up

-after you get all 21 unique skylanders registered it hsould stop.
-Check the SkylanderHex.txt file to nake shure that there are 21 codes there.
+after you get all 21 unique skylanders registered it should stop.
+Check the SkylanderHex.txt file to make shure that there are 21 codes there.

 ##### ReWasd setup